Hyacinth plants are starting to become more and more common. As of late, these plants have started being given away as gifts.

 Improper care could wind up killing the plant if you don’t correct your mistakes.
 For example, you could water the plant far more than you should.

 Continuing to water the plant too much will drown it and it’ll cause the roots to rot.
-If you can turn things around by watering the plant more responsibly, then the plant might be able to come back, but only if you catch yourself before it’s too late.
+If you can turn things around by watering the plant more responsibly, the plant might be able to come back, but only if you catch yourself before it’s too late.

 Placing the hyacinth in direct sunlight could also cause significant issues.
 You can cause the plant to get scorched by harsh sunlight, and this could cause the plant to turn brown way earlier than normal.